RobTillaart/MS4525DO_RT/README.md

 Before any call to **getMilliBar()** or **getTemperature()** one need to call **read()** unless one wants the last value read.

-- **int read()** actually reads the sensor, checks for errors, calculates the pressure and set the lastRead timestamp.
+- **int read()** actually reads the sensor, checks for errors, calculates the pressure and temperature and set the lastRead timestamp.
 Returns **MS4525DO_OK** or an error code.
 - **float getMilliBar()** returns pressure in milliBar.
 Returns 0 after a reset() and if no read() has been done yet.